trimble-oss/openapi-spectral-rules/README.md

 Operation summaries and descriptions should not match.
 Descriptions should be longer than summaries.

-#### ✅ tdp-operation-post-201-status-code
+#### ✅ tdp-operation-post-201-202-status-code

-All POST methods should have a 201 response.
+All POST methods should have a 201 or 202 response.
+[POST (create) - Successful Responses](https://api-standards.trimble-pnp.com/api-standard/http#successful-responses-2xx)

 #### ✅ tdp-operation-delete-204-status-code